Chapter 2: I Want to Take Responsibility for You

 She meant for her to ride her scooter there and let Wentworth get there on his own.

-Matilda looked at his legs, which were so long they were almost bent at 90 degrees.
-She couldn't help asking, "Mr. Gonzaga, don't you have a car?"
+Matilda glanced at his legs.
+They were so long they had to bend at nearly ninety degrees.
+She couldn’t help but ask, “Mr. Gonzaga, don’t you have a car?”

 "No, I'm injured.
 I can't drive."
 Wentworth said.